Light pollution: Light trespass

-Light trespass occurs when unwanted light enters one's property, an example for this would be when : A neighbor installs a new light fixture on their property.
-It’s unshielded and casts a bright light that spills onto your property and perhaps even inside your home.
+Light trespass occurs when unwanted light enters one's property.
 A common light trespass problem occurs when a strong light enters the window of one's home from the outside, causing problems such as sleep deprivation.
 A number of cities in the U.S. have developed standards for outdoor lighting to protect the rights of their citizens against light trespass.

-The Dark-Sky Association was started to reduce the light going up into the sky which reduces the visibility of stars (see Skyglow below).
+DarkSky International was started to reduce the light going up into the sky which reduces the visibility of stars (see Skyglow below).
 This is any light that is emitted more than 90° above nadir.
 By limiting light at this 90° mark they have also reduced the light output in the 80–90° range which creates most of the light trespass issues.